 The good news is that unless your DWI includes aggravating factors – for example, if a child was in the car – you've probably already served your time in jail.
-The time you spent in custody between your arrest and posting bail will likely cover that mandatory jail requirement.
+The time you spent in custody between your arrest and posting bail will likely cover the mandatory jail requirement.

 Key Takeaways